wenkaining/Bandgap-Extraction-Comparison/README.md

 ## Overview

 This repository contains the supplementary code and data for the paper "Optimizing Data Extraction from Materials Science Literature: A Study of Tools Using Large Language Models", which presents a comprehensive comparison of information extraction tools for automatically extracting bandgap values from materials science literature.
+Please refer to the paper for more details.